 TEACHING AND ADMINISTRATION

 Jeffrey Chappell is the Director of Jazz Studies at Goucher College in Baltimore, Maryland.
-He teaches courses in Jazz Theory I, Jazz Theory II, Improvisation, Jazz History, and Jazz Ensemble, as well as private lessons in jazz piano, composing, arranging, and songwriting.
+He teaches courses in Jazz Theory I, Jazz Theory II, Improvisation, Jazz History, and Jazz Ensemble, as well as private lessons in classical piano, jazz piano, composing, arranging, and songwriting.

-He was the director of the Goucher Summer Arts Institute Jazz Camp for middle and high school students from 1999 to 2013.
+Jeffrey Chappell was the director of the Goucher Summer Arts Institute Jazz Camp for middle and high school students from 1999 to 2013.